-A total of 812 Joint Accountability Action Plans across 812 communes (in 18 provinces) were analyzed by 5 implementing partners - RACHA, World Vision International, Save the Children, Care, and STAR Kampuchea.
+57 A total of 812 Joint Accountability Action Plans across 812 communes (in 18 provinces) were analyzed by 5 implementing partners - RACHA, World Vision International, Save the Children, Care, and STAR Kampuchea.

-Save the Children, et al., 2018: Education Budget Policy Brief 2018 - Addressing cost-barriers to schooling for primary and lower secondary learners from poor, rural and remote households.
+58 Save the Children, et al., 2018: Education Budget Policy Brief 2018 - Addressing cost-barriers to schooling for primary and lower secondary learners from poor, rural and remote households.
+59 upped to the cost of the Data of the Data

-UNDP Cambodia, 2014: Curbing Private Tutoring and Informal Fees in Cambodia's Basic Education
+59 UNDP Cambodia, 2014: Curbing Private Tutoring and Informal Fees in Cambodia's Basic Education

-60 International Center for Research on Women (ICRW) & Plan International, 2014: Are Schools Safe and Gender Equal Spaces: Finding from a Baseline Study of School Related Gender-based Violence in Five Countries in Asia.
+60 International Center for Research on Women (ICRW) & Plan International, 2014: Are Schools Safe and Gender Equal Spaces: Finding from a Baseline Study of School Related Genderbased Violence in Five Countries in Asia.

 Ministry of Women's Affairs, UNICEF Cambodia, US Centers for Disease Control and Prevention, 2014: Findings from Cambodia's Violence Against Children Survey 2013.

-Although progress has been made through the adoption of the Action Plan to Prevent and respond to Violence against Children 2017:2021, corporal punishment is still regarded as an effective way to control and correct socially undesirable behaviour by children (World Vision Cambodia, 2018: Policy Brief on Child Protection.
+Although progress has been made through the adoption of the Action Plan to Prevent and respond to Violence against Children 2017-2021, corporal punishment is still regarded as an effective way to control and correct socially undesirable behaviour by children (World Vision Cambodia, 2018: Policy Brief on Child Protection.
 Ending Corporal and Humiliating Punishments in Cambodia).

-New policies from government are very positive including: the Child Protection in Schools Policy and Action Plan in 2016; the Action Plan to Prevent and Respond to Violence Against Children launched in 2017 that bans corporal punishment in all settings; the development of multi-lingual education programs and a mobile preschool class to reach indigenous children; improved disability inclusion standards in line with the UN Convention on the Rights of Persons with Disabilities.
+Od New policies from government are very positive including: the Child Protection in Schools Policy and Action Plan in 2016; the Action Plan to Prevent and Respond to Violence Against Children launched in 2017 that bans corporal punishment in all settings; the development of multi-lingual education programs and a mobile preschool class to reach indigenous children; improved disability inclusion standards in line with the UN Convention on the Rights of Persons with Disabilities.